-Advisers cannot disclose personal nonpublic information, unless they have sent their advisory clients an initial notice and an opt out notice and have given the client a "reasonable opportunity" to opt out.
-Advisers should also be aware that there are limits on the reuse or nonpublic personal information (e.g., advisers cannot disclose such information to telemarketers).
+Advisers cannot disclose personal nonpublic information to nonaffiliated third parties, unless they have sent their advisory clients an initial notice and an opt out notice and have given the client a "reasonable opportunity" to opt out.
+Advisers should also be aware that there are limits on the reuse or nonpublic personal information provided to third party service providers or others under the exceptions in Reg S-P.